San Benito County Climate Roadmap

 Here is the finalized PCAP for the Santa Clara and San Benito County MSA (metropolitan Statistical Area), completed March 1, 2024.

-San Benito County Climate Roadmap (Adoption anticipated Feb 2026)
+San Benito County Climate Roadmap (Adoption anticipated April 2026)

 San Benito County has developed its own climate roadmap as part of this grant initiative.
 Building on the foundation established by the CCAP, the Roadmap outlines specific measures and actions to accelerate climate action in the unincorporates areas of the county.
 These efforts aim to promote sustainable growth, reduce greenhouse gas emissions, and support a transition away from fossil fuels.
+The Roadmap can be viewed here

 Project Calendar